christineywang/cf-ui-extensions/README.md

 - Open the `Makefile` file from your text editor of choice.

-- Uncomment these lines at the top of the file (by removing the `#` symbol):
+- Add in your access token and space ID to the top two lines:
 `export CONTENTFUL_MANAGEMENT_ACCESS_TOKEN=<your token here>` `export SPACE=<id of space where you want to install this extension>`

-- Add in your access token and space ID.

-- Save the file.
+- Save and close the file.

 <br>